asoplata/textbook/content/01_getting_started/03_installation.md

 <a id="pip-source-installation"></a>

 To begin installing HNN via source code, you first need to follow **all** of the instructions above in **`pip` Package Installation** for your desired platform and features **except** for the final `pip install "hnn_core[<features>]"` command.
-If you want to contribute to HNN development, then it is strongly recommended you follow the MPI installation instructions in the previous **`pip` Package Installation** section.
+If you want to contribute to HNN development, then it is strongly recommended you also follow the MPI installation instructions in the previous **`pip` Package Installation** section.

 ### Installing custom versions with no changes:

-If you only want to install a custom version of `hnn_core` from Github, but **you do NOT need to edit the code yourself**, you can install the features you need with the URL you have been provided using the following:
+If you only want to install a custom version of HNN from Github, but **you do NOT need to edit the code yourself**, then someone else has probably given you a specific URL to use.
+You can install the features you need with the URL you have been given using the following:

 ```
 pip install "hnn_core[gui] @ git+https://github.com/asoplata/hnn-core"